jslu/dotfiles/README.md

 # Update submodules when they're outdated
 	git submodule foreach --recursive git pull origin master

-# The list of related command line software (can be installed w/ homebrew under Mac)
+# The list of related command line software
+Can be installed using [Homebrew][1] under Mac
 * tmux
 * tree
 * ctags